LedgerHQ/ledger-sample-apps/blue-app-helloworld/README.md

-# Hello World application for Ledger Blue
+# Hello World application for Ledger Blue / Ledger Nano S

 This application demonstrates the User Interface and Secure Element proxy logic